John-Kostick/vzome-sharing/_posts/2022-06-04-Polar-Triacon-array-10-17-01.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/06/05/08-38-08-Polar-triacon-array/Polar-triacon-array.png" />
 </vzome-viewer>

 Below is a second type of packing of Polar Triacons, where the central axis is surrounded by a ring of six major cells, connected at shared vertices, rather than faces.
-This arrangement uses eccentric rhombic icosahedra from the dissection, in addition to the cubes and dodecahedral cells.
-This pattern can be extended.
+This arrangement uses a secong type of rhombic dodecahedra from the dissection, in addition to the cubes and dodecahedral cellsused on the first type of packing.
+This pattern can also be extended.

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"